AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 ```

 ## Run the App
-With that we have a fully working video call with subtitles.
-Run this app using `flutter run`, click the button to join the "test" channel, and you will see subtitles showing up at the bottom of your screen as you speak.
+With that, we have a fully working video call with subtitles.
+Run this app using `flutter run`, click the button to join the "test" channel, and you will see subtitles at the bottom of your screen as you speak.

 ![Screenshots of the app we will build](images/subtitles.gif)

 ## Done
 With that, we have built an application that triggers a Real-Time Transcription service as soon as someone joins the channel.
-Then, this transcript is dispayed live for the user as subtitles and now you no longer have to worry about missing the words that are being spoken.
+Now, you no longer have to worry about missing the words being spoken.

 You can find the [complete code here](https://github.com/tadaspetra/agora/tree/main/call_summary).
 And dive into the [Real-Time Transcription documentation](https://docs-beta.agora.io/en/real-time-transcription/get-started#rest-api) to build upon this guide.